What did homoousios mean to the Nicene Council?

 One or three Hypostases?

 The core issue in the Controversy was whether the Son is a distinct Person.
-In the Greek of the fourth century, the core issue was whether the Father and Son are distinct hypostases:
+In the Greek of the fourth century, the core issue was whether the Son is a hypostasis (a distinct existence):

 In the third century, while the Sabellians confessed one hypostasis, Origen’s view dominated, teaching three hypostases.

 In the fourth century, the Sabellians, Alexander, Athanasius, and the West continued teaching one hypostasis.
-With the emp[eror’s assistance, that view dominated at Nicaea but, for most of the century, the Eusebian three hypostases dominated.
+With the emperor’s assistance, that view dominated at Nicaea, but the Eusebian three hypostases dominated for most of the century.

 Related to Homoousios

 The term homoousios was not the core issue.
-For example, the term disappeared from the Controversy soon after Nicaea and only again became part of it in the 350s.
+For example, the term disappeared from the Controversy soon after Nicaea and only surfaced again in the 350s.
 But the term homoousios relates directly to the question of whether the Son is a distinct Person:

 Ways of understanding the Bible